Panagiotis Fasoulas

+In 1997, as a member of the Greek club Olympiacos Piraeus, Fasoulas won the EuroLeague championship at the 1997 EuroLeague Final Four.
+He also won the European Triple Crown title that same year.
+On a personal level, he was a four-time FIBA European Selection, as well as a FIBA EuroStar.
+With the senior Greek national team, Fasoulas won the gold medal at the 1987 FIBA EuroBasket, where he was also an All-Tournament Team selection.

+Widely considered to be one of the best centers in the history of European basketball, Fasoulas became a FIBA Hall of Fame player in 2016.
+In 2022, he was also inducted into the Greek League Hall of Fame.

 Basketball career

 College career

 As a youth, Fasoulas moved from Greece, to play college basketball in the United States.
 He first played college ball at the Hellenic College.
 He was recruited to the school by its head coach at the time, Dick Dukeshire, who had previously worked as a coach in Greece.
 Fasoulas played two seasons with the school's men's basketball team, the Hellenic College Owls.

 Fasoulas then played college ball at North Carolina State University, with the N.C.
 State Wolfpack.
 At NC State, he played under legendary head coach Jim Valvano.
 In his sole season with the Wolfpack (1985–86), Fasoulas averaged 2.8 points and 3.2 rebounds per game, and he also led the team with 1.8 blocks per game, in 29 games played.

 Professional career

-During his professional career, Fasoulas played for PAOK and Olympiacos.
+During his professional career, Fasoulas played for PAOK Thessaloniki and Olympiacos Piraeus.
 With PAOK, he won the FIBA Cup Winners' Cup championship in the 1990–91 season.
 With Olympiacos, he won the EuroLeague championship and the Triple Crown in the 1996–97 season.
+He was named to the FIBA European Selection four times, in the years 1990, 1991 (twice), and 1995.
+He was also named a FIBA EuroStar in 1996.

-In total, he won 5 Greek League championships and 3 Greek Cups.
-He was also named to the FIBA European Selection four times, in the years 1990, 1991 (twice), and 1995.
-He was also named the Greek League MVP in 1994 and 1995, and a FIBA EuroStar in 1996.
+At the national domestic level, Fasoulas won 5 Greek League championships and 3 Greek Cups.
+He was named the Greek League Finals MVP in 1992, and was also named the Greek League MVP in 1994 and 1995.
+He led the Greek League in rebounding in 1987, and in blocked shots in 1994 and 1997.
+Fasoulas was inducted into the Greek League Hall of Fame in 2022.